seandstewart/bardly/pending/romances/pericles/11-player.md

 I will end here. ...

 **PERICLES**
-...But are you flesh and blood?
+...
+But are you flesh and blood?
 Have you a working pulse? and are no fairy?
 Motion!
 Well; speak on.
 Where were you born?
 And wherefore call'd Marina? ...

 **MARINA**
-...Call'd Marina
+...
+Call'd Marina
 For I was born at sea. ...

 **PERICLES**
-...At sea! what mother?
+...
+At sea! what mother?

 **MARINA**
 My mother was the daughter of a king;